foldda/charian/README.md

 **Takeaway**: The Person class (at application layer) implements two methods: the `ToRda()` method is where the object's essential properties and state are stored into an Rda container object, which represents a RDA string at the back; the `FromRda()` restores that essential state back to a Person object during deserialization.
 In between, the container is converted to a string for easy transport by a simple, conventional "courier" process, e.g. a file transfer.
 Other serialization systems typically decompose and serialize an object in its entirety, which adds overhead that isn't always necessary.

-# Core Concepts
+# Understanding Self-Binding

 Unlike schema-based formats, in Charian the transport layer does not impose restrictions on the structure of the data being carried, allowing loosely-coupled integration by moving data validation to the application layer.

-## The late-binding analogy
+## The moving-house analogy

 Imagine moving house.

 Furniture is disassembled, packed into boxes, transported, and then reassembled at the destination.
-The freight company never needs to know what is inside each box.
+The freight company never needs to know what is inside each box — that's the mover's own job, at both ends.

-Data exchange can work the same way.
+**Self-binding** data exchange works the same way.

-Applications disassemble complex objects into generic RDA containers for transport and the receiving application reconstructs the objects after delivery.
+Applications disassemble complex objects into generic RDA containers for transport, and the receiving application reconstructs — binds — the objects itself after delivery.
 The Charian API's Rda class and its IRda interface are specifically designed to allow these operations.

-## Class Rda - an RDA encoder/parser
+## Class Rda - a generic data container

-The Rda class is modeled as a "container" object for storing data.
+The Rda class is modeled as a "one-size-fits-all" container object for storing arbitrary data.

 It has a multidimensional space where each storage location in the space is uniquely addressed by an integer array index, and a client uses Getter/Setter methods to access a data item at a given address.

-an Rda container supports storing only two "data types" — a data item can be either a string or another Rda (container) object.
+An Rda container supports storing only two "data types" — a data item can be either a string or another Rda (container) object.
 Charian assumes all primitive data, like an integer or a date, can be converted to a string, and all composite data, like a class or an array, can be stored as an Rda object by recursively decomposing it into less complex structures or primitive data items.

-The Rda class also implements methods that convert itself to and from an [RDA string](https://github.com/foldda/rda), so it can be used as a generic RDA parser/encoder.
+The Rda class also implements methods that convert itself to and from an [RDA string](https://github.com/foldda/rda), so it is also an RDA parser/encoder.

 For the full method signatures and a worked example of encoding and decoding an RDA string, see **[API.md](API.md#class-rda---an-rda-encoderparser)**.

 ## Interface IRda - app-layer schema resolution

-The IRda interface defines two methods: `ToRda()`, where a data object "packs" its properties and state into an Rda container, and `FromRda(Rda rda)`, where it "unpacks and restores" its properties and state from values stored in an Rda container.
+The IRda interface is where a data object implements **self-binding**: in the `ToRda()` method a data object "packs" its properties and state into an Rda container, and in the `FromRda(Rda rda)` method the data object "unpacks and restores" its properties and state from values stored in an Rda container.

+Self-binding moves properties resolution into the object's own code — rather than through a compiled schema or an external mapper that an application cannot adaptively change at runtime.
 We've already seen the `Person` class implement these two methods above, in [Example: serializing a simple data object](#example-serializing-a-simple-data-object).

 For an extended example showing how a more complex object with nested classes is packed and unpacked, and how to handle unexpected or evolving data during unpacking, see **[API.md](API.md#interface-irda---app-layer-schema-resolution)**.